Palo-IT/mamie/README.md

 #Portal
 - This is the hub for data collection, calculation and result display
-- This can also be used as a social
+- This can also be used as a communication tools
 #Agents
 They are responsible for data collections